 The HACB will notify the applicant of the final decision, including a statement explaining the reason(s) for the decision.
-The notice will be mailed within 14 calendar days of the informal hearing, to the applicant and his or hertheir representative, if any.
+The notice will be mailed within 14 calendar days of the informal hearing, to the applicant and their representative, if any.